-As per Bret and Brad, scientists claim that human spine has limited number of flexion cycles in a lifetime.
-However, there are number of top athletes in numerous sports who do thousands of crunches and sit-ups a day.
-When Bred and Brad did extensive research on this topic they found over 50 studies which claimed that either flexion, extension, rotation or combination of spinal loading like lateral bending and flexion, spinal rotation, lateral bending etc. are all bad in one study or the other.
-Which means that you can’t do any exercise which involves fee weights ever?
+Researchers found over 50 studies which claimed that either flexion, extension, rotation or combination of spinal loading like lateral bending and flexion, spinal rotation, lateral bending etc. are all bad in one study or the other.
+Which simply means that you can’t do any exercise which involves fee weights ever.

 In fact, a beginner can really benefit from limited number of crunches and sit ups.
 However, the problem comes is when you over do things like just crunches or sit-ups for the majority of the time in your workouts.
-But then that is true for almost every exercise, in simple words this is called overtraining.
+But then that is true for almost every exercise.

-There is an evidence of truth in the fact that sit-ups and crunches lead to poor posture specially the people who are on the desk job throughout the day.
+There is an evidence of truth in the fact that sit-ups and crunches lead to poor posture specially in people who are having a desk bound job.
 They have a continuously flexed spine throughout the day, even while driving a car or eating meals.
-Going to the gym and doing more flexion exercises will lead to postural problems overtime.
-On top of that the “C” posture is being further reinforced by doing more of chest exercises and less of upper back strengthening exercises leading to upper cross syndrome or drooped posture.
+Going to the gym and doing more flexion exercises, and not balancing with other forms of strength training, can ultimately lead to postural problems, like upper cross syndrome or drooped posture.

-The abdominal muscle (rectus abdominis) has its origin at the base of the rib cage and its end (insertion) at the base of the rib cage.
+The abdominal muscle (rectus abdominis) has its origin at the base of the rib cage and its end (insertion) at the pubic bone.
 When the abdominal muscles contract in a crunch/sit up it brings the rib cage and pelvis together and get back to original position when you elongate it.
 The main purpose of the muscles in your mid-section is to hold your spine upright.
 Though eccentric motion of the crunch gets the spine back to the original posture, but when the “C” posture due to prolonged sitting is combined with excessive crunches and sit ups, it then leads to ruining of posture and back pains.

 Another reason why crunches are not bad as they are termed to be is because of the putrid method in which they are performed by most people.
 Keeping your hands locked behind the neck and spanking your neck by pulling it from your hands is a sure shot way to an injury and this is what most of us do.
 Better way would be to keep your hands crossed across your chest and move up by 30deg through the abdominal power slowly and get back to the starting position.